-New Congress gavels in with nod to history, warning to Trump
+Diverse new Congress gavels in, ready to confront Trump

-WASHINGTON (AP) — The House and Senate have convened for the 116th Congress with the most diverse class of lawmakers in history.
+WASHINGTON (AP) — The 116th Congress gaveled into session Thursday swathed in history, returning the first woman to the House speaker’s office and ushering in a diverse class of Democratic freshmen ready to confront President Donald Trump in a new era of divided government.

-The House is returning the first woman to the speaker’s office as Democrats take the majority with a large class of freshman lawmakers.
-They’re ready to confront President Donald Trump in a new era of divided government, with Republicans still controlling the Senate.
+The new Congress is like none other.
+There are more women than ever before, and a new generation of Muslims, Latinos, Native Americans and African-Americans in the House is creating what academics call a reflective democracy, more aligned with the population of the United States.
+The Republican side in the House is still made up mostly of white men, and in the Senate Republicans bolstered their ranks in the majority.

-It’s also the first new Congress to convene during a partial government shutdown, now in its 13th day over Trump’s demands for money for a southern border wall.
+In a nod to the moment, Nancy Pelosi, the Democratic leader, was broadly pledging to make Congress work for all Americans — addressing kitchen table issues at a time of deep economic churn — even as her party is ready to challenge Trump with investigations and subpoena powers that threaten the White House agenda.
+It’s the first new Congress to convene amid a partial government shutdown, now in its 13th day over Trump’s demands for money for a wall along the U.S-Mexico border.

-Nancy Pelosi, the Democratic leader, is pledging broadly to make Congress work for all Americans.
-But her party is also ready to challenge Trump with investigations that threaten the White House agenda.
+“This House will be for the people,” Pelosi was to say in remarks after winning the gavel, according to excerpts released ahead of time, “to lower health costs and prescription drugs prices, and protect people with pre-existing conditions; to increase paychecks by rebuilding America with green and modern infrastructure — from sea to shining sea.”

 Most Read Nation & World Stories